ETS-Android4/Oasis_Utilities/README.md

 ## Features

 * Login Page:
-	* Login to any of the 3 store, each with their own passwords verified by Firebase Authentication
+	* Login to any of the 3 stores, each with their own passwords verified by Firebase Authentication.
 	* User only needs to login once every 2 hours.
-Each time the app is started within the 2 hours, it will login in automatically
+Each time the app is started within 2 hours, it will login in automatically.
 * Home Page:
-	* Create/Delete reports
+	* Create/Delete reports.
 	* Create custom reports based on reports already in the system to find out the month/year/custom-date range sales.
 	* Sort reports by month/year/custom date range.
 * Check Page:
-	* Add/Delete customers
+	* Add/Delete customers.
-	* Add/Delete/Edit Checks and their pictures
+	* Add/Delete/Edit Checks and their pictures.
-	* Searching capability to find a certain check or customer
+	* Searching capability to find a certain check or customer.
-	* Customer can be searched using name or last 4 ID numbers
+	* Customer can be searched using name or last 4 ID numbers.
-	* Ability to filter checks/customers by specific store
+	* Ability to filter checks/customers by specific store.
-	* Show all stores customers/checks
+	* Show all stores customers/checks.
 * Customer Page:
-	* Add/Delete/Edit customer ID picture
+	* Add/Delete/Edit customer ID picture.
-	* Add a new check cashed by customer and a oicture of the check
+	* Add a new check cashed by customer and a oicture of the check.
-	* Edit/Delete customer checks and their information like company name, amount, and status of check (real or fake)
+	* Edit/Delete customer checks and their information like company name, amount, and status of check (real or fake).

 ## Purpose
 This app was created specifically for Alkhanshali Inc. and its gas stations.
 The purpose of this app is to digitize the end day reports to have a digital copy